Curriculum Guide

 - Precalculus, Grade 12

-Algebra 1, Grade 9 Girls
+Algebra 1, Grade 9

 A course which lays a foundation for using variables and expressions as a language for modeling.
 Topics include operations with rational and irrational numbers, evaluating and manipulating algebraic expressions, writing, solving and graphing linear equations and inequalities, working with polynomial, radical and rational expressions, and problem solving.
 An introduction to solving quadratic equations is also covered.